From Partials (and Helpers) to Embracing ViewComponent in Rails

 Historically Rails’ answer to the view layer was a mix of views, partials and helpers.
 And when you start out with a somewhat-basic app, this will work just fine.

-Maybe you are starting to feel the pain of using Rails’ partials and helpers already or maybe you want to make sure you never get there and want to move to ViewComponent already.
+Maybe you are feeling the pain of using Rails’ partials and helpers or maybe you want to make sure you never get there and want to move to ViewComponent already.

 In either case you have some (or many) partials (that uses one or many methods from helpers).